 A new name appears: Maalaleel (Mahalaleel).

 The Friulian for 840 is votcent e cuarante.
-Rather than cuarante, you find corante here, which has contracted with agns.
+Rather than cuarante, you find the variant corante here, which has contracted with agns.

 The Friulian for 910 is nûfcent e dîs.

 A new name appears: Jared, which is the same in English.

 The Friulian for 830 is votcent e trente.
 Trente has contracted with agns.

 The Friulian for 895 is votcent e novantecinc.